 The other is completely dry in just as few minutes, so if you are looking to do this craft quickly with the kids check out our microwave salt dough recipe.

 You can use 3 things to colour salt dough.

 This recipe and craft uses food colouring and produces a light colour.
 A similar effect is produced when you use liquid watercolours.

 But a stronger colour can be made if like our white salt dough recipe you use acrylic paints.

-How to Make your St Patrick’s Day Shamrock Salt Dough Decorations
+How to Make Coloured Salt Dough Shamrock Decorations for St Patrick’s Day

 - Wearing a pair of plastic gloves so that you don’t cover your hands in green add some food colouring to the dough and knead.

 - Continue adding the colouring until you have your desired green colour.

 - Roll out the salt dough to around 1/2cm thick.